Policy as code

 Important

 Policy changes may take a few minutes to take effect on cached packages.
-If you have any questions, contact support.

 Policy logic must meet specific criteria to be recognized and applied as a cooldown policy by Cloudsmith.